ChengWeiGu/ResNeSt-Pytorch/README.md

 2. command: python train_resneSt.py -t
-    => If the dataset is pretty smaller, and there is no need to divide a pickle file,
+    => If the dataset is pretty smaller, so there is no need to divide a pickle file.(less than 10k ea)
-    such as LCD images (less than 10k ea).

 ## Reference: